 Yes, there are a few rocking chair styles available in the market.
 None of them, however, manage to incorporate the feel of traditional rocking chairs better than this folding model from GCI Outdoors.
 Spring-action shocks in the rear of the chair provide the familiar rocking motion, all while moving you back and forth in a smooth and relaxing manner on both hard and soft surfaces.
 At over 12 pounds, it’s not for the light-traveling backpacker, but you can’t deny just how much fun camp life can be when you’re nodding off from being gently rocked over and over.

-- Portable outdoor rocking chair quickly and easily folds flat for storage and transportation.
-It also...
+- Outdoor Rocking Chair: Portable folding chair quickly and easily folds flat for simple storage and...

 Alps Mountaineering King Kong